malkidilhara99/University_Course_Management_System/DEPLOYMENT.md

 # Deployment Guide: University Course Management System

-This guide will walk you through deploying the University Course Management System to Netlify (frontend) and Railway (backend and database).
+This guide will walk  through deploying the University Course Management System to Netlify (frontend) and Railway (backend and database).

 ## Prerequisites